sudarshan2401/tp/docs/UserGuide.md

   ![Help message box](images/helpMessage.png)

-- To read the user guide, you can click on the "Copy URL" button and paste the link in your web browser.
+- To read the user guide, you can click on the "Copy URL" button and paste the link into your web browser.

 </box>